macs30123-s23/final-project-drink_more_code_more/README.md

 ## Divion of Labor:
-- Yingzi Jin: data processing and analyzing (including EDA, classification, and statistical analysis) using PySpark
+- Yingzi Jin: data processing and analyzing (including EDA, statistical analysis, and visualizations) using PySpark
-- Ruoyi Wu: parallel data collection, scalable deployment of visualization
+- Ruoyi Wu: parallel data collection, classification using Spark NLP, scalable deployment of visualization